AqwamCreates/DataPredict/docs/BasicTutorials/RedundantModels.md

 Nothing can beat a closed-form linear regression with some data transformation.

-Suddenly, you realize the lines begin to blur between a machine learning engineer, a data scientist and a statistician.
+Suddenly, you realize the lines between a machine learning engineer, a data scientist and a statistician begin to blur.
 This is basically the combination from these three roles' knowledge.